-The second and even more important flaw is that the assertion of a protective effect of medication for subsequent development of both ODD and CD is actually contradicted by the finding that a longer delay in starting medication after a diagnosis of ADHD was also protective.
+The second and even more important flaw is that the assertion of a protective effect of medication for subsequent development a longer delay in starting medication after a diagnosis of ADHD was also protective.
 Logically, if consistent medication (good compliance) is protective for ODD and CD, lack of medication (delayed treatment) cannot also be protective.